Residential Customer Charter (full version)

 Water Industry Act 1994 includes any amendments of or regulations under that Act.

-We are committed to providing high standards of service.
+We’re committed to providing you with high standards of service.
 If we fail to meet these standards you may be eligible for a rebate if you occupy a property that we supply.
 The rebates granted on these service commitments have been approved by the Essential Services Commission.
-Rebates will be applied without the customer needing to make an application.
-However we are not required to give a rebate if an event is caused by, or is the responsibility, of the customer or a third party.
+Rebates are applied automatically without you needing to apply.
+We’re not required to give a rebate if an event is caused by, or is the responsibility of, the customer concerned or a third party.

-- We interrupt your water for more than five hours.
+- We interrupt your water for more than 5 hours.

 - We fail to give at least one week’s notice of planned water interruptions.

 - The planned interruption is longer than we said it would be.

 - We interrupt your water between 5 am and 9 am or 5 pm and 11 pm.

 $50 rebate for unplanned interruptions to water and sewer